 As I see it, there are still some good alternatives:

-1. A Balanced Portfolio
+1. A Component Of Equity In Your Portfolio

 Remember, just because you are retired doesn’t mean your investment time horizon is short.
 People ask me all the time, “How much money do I need to retire?”
 They never ask me how much they’ll need to stay retired.
 You have to think about how long you want your money to last, which may not be the same thing as how long you think you are going to last.

 Sure the market is dicey at the moment.
 So what?
 If you need all your money right now, you should not be in the market anyway.
 The market is a very long-term proposition.
 But you knew that already.